tuckerweibell/recipe/src/unreleased.md

 - Collapse horizontal padding on narrow viewports to increase surface available for content.
 - Remove rounded corners on cards on narrow viewports now that the card surface spans the whole screen.
 - Use SVG icon for Page header breadcrumb links.
+- Remove "Clear Selection" option for on-page selections in EzTable.
+- Add title attribute to pagination buttons on EzTable.
+- Design refresh on EzTable pagination for better support for small screen sizes.

 #### Bug fixes